 6. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIESACT 2013

-Particulars of Loans guarantees or investments covered under Section 186 of theCompanies Act 2013 form part of the notes to the financial statement provided in thisAnnual Report.
-These loans/guarantees are primarily granted for the furtherance ofbusiness of the borrowing companies.
+Particulars of loans guarantees and investments covered under Section 186 of theCompanies Act 2013 form part of notes to the financial statement provided in this AnnualReport.

 7. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-13. RISK MANAGEMENT POLICY
+10. RISK MANAGEMENT

 The Company has a robust risk management framework comprising risk governance structureand defined risk management processes.
 The risk governance structure of the Company is aformal organisation structure with defined roles and responsibilities for risk management.